appsody/website/content/tutorials/ServerlessRust.md

 ## Validate Your Application

-1. Using the kn cli get the list of services
+1. Get the list of services using the kn cli:

     ```
     $ kn service list